Inam414/Spam-Email-Classifier/README.md

 ## Dataset

 The dataset used in this project is a CSV file containing email data with word frequencies as features and a binary target variable ("Prediction") indicating whether an email is spam or not.
-Replace the file path accordingly